 Callum Smith from NCC has indicated via email that colleagues will be setting a date to examine requirements and costs for replacement of the grills at Park Lane and Dam Yard.
 Cllr D Edwards to chase if not heard in 2 weeks.

 Works have been carried out on the footpath at the entrance to the Dumbles to help water flow back into the beck and away from the footpath.
-This involved o
+This involved

-Pipes being laid to join with the existing ones to re-route the water and prevent pooling on the footpath.
+pipes being laid to join with the existing ones to re-route the water and prevent pooling on the footpath.
 Thanks to Cllr K Watmore, Cllr A Musson and Cllr J Gregory for their work on this.

 Parish Council Ownership